-The objective of the Power Generation Sector Improvement Project is to reduce disruptions in electricity service due to generation shortfalls by promoting timely investments in additional installed generation capacity, through the creation of an improved enabling environment for private sector investment in conventional and renewable generation.
-This Project aims to ensure a more cost-effective fuel mix by instituting a framework for a reliable fuel supply for thermal generation.
-In addition, this Project will facilitate the adoption of a least-cost expansion plan leading to increased potential throughput to electricity consumers and reduced energy costs to enterprises, households and industry.
+At the time of Compact signing, the Power Generation Sector Improvement Project was designed with the objective of reducing disruptions in electricity service due to generation shortfalls by promoting timely investments in additional installed generation capacity, through the creation of an improved enabling environment for private sector investment in conventional and renewable generation.
+This Project was expected to ensure a more cost-effective fuel mix by instituting a framework for a reliable fuel supply for thermal generation.
+In addition, the Project was expected to facilitate the adoption of a least-cost expansion plan leading to increased potential throughput to electricity consumers and reduced energy costs to enterprises, households and industry.
 It was originally anticipated that the Project would achieve these results by establishing a competitive tendering process for IPPs, by helping to finalize commercial gas supply agreements to facilitate development of gas reserves and LNG for power generation, and by securitizing the gas sector to enable reduced reliance on more costly oil-based fuels.